Archives & Special Collections

 Introduction & Mission

 The Archives and Special Collections unit is located on the 8th floor of the AUM Library Tower.
 It serves the University by collecting and preserving records of historical importance.
-The records of approximately twenty university offices are housed in the Archives.
-Also included are unbound theses prepared by university students.
+Records from approximately twenty university offices are housed in the Archives, including unbound theses prepared by university students.

 Access Policies and Services